.avif)

 That's where Orb comes in.

-Here's how Orb can help you maintain a healthy rule of 40 score:
+Here's how Orb can help you maintain a healthy SaaS Rule of 40 score:

-Ready to take control of your finances and unlock the potential of your SaaS business?
-Try Orb and discover how it can help you achieve a healthy rule of 40 score.
-Check our pricing options to find a plan that aligns with your unique needs.
+Ready to take control of your finances and grow your SaaS company?
+Try Orb to see how we help you reach a healthy Rule of 40.
+Check our pricing to find a plan that fits your needs.